Before a website appears on Google search engine result pages (SERP), it has to be ‘crawled’ by Google’s bots, and ‘indexed’ in its database first.

 There are several verification methods available, but we recommend choosing the Google Analytics option.

-If you’re using Zyro to build your website, the process is made simpler.
+If you’re using Zyro to build your own website, the process is made simpler.
 Zyro offers seamless integration with Google Analytics.

 Here’s how you do it: